open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 ### Attributes specific to certain messaging systems

 All attributes that are specific for a messaging system SHOULD be populated in `messaging.{system}` namespace.
-Attributes that are specific to the message, the message destination, or the message source SHOULD be populated under corresponding namespace:
+Attributes that are specific to the message, the message destination, the message source, or the whole batch SHOULD be populated under corresponding namespace:

 * message-specific under `messaging.{system}.message`
 * destination-specific under `messaging.{system}.destination`
 * source-specific under `messaging.{system}.source`
+* batch-specific under `messaging.{system}.batch`

 #### RabbitMQ